France

 Alternatively, the tax household may opt for the determination of net rental income taking into account the actual expenses paid (instead of the 30% flat rate deduction).
 This election is made through the filing of the annual PIT return and cannot be revoked for a three-year period.

-Inbound assignee regime (Article 155 B)
+Inbound assignee regime (Article 155 B of the French Tax Code)

 Inbound assignees who actually benefit from the inbound regime can exempt 50% of the amount of the following income, under certain conditions, that mainly relates to the geographic situation of the paying entity: